Alabama quarterback Jalen Hurts leads Crimson Tide to win over Georgia Bulldogs, SEC championship

 On Saturday, with Alabama’s season hanging in the balance, Hurts got the call.

-The junior quarterback threw for one touchdown and ran for another with a little more than a minute left on the clock, rallying top-ranked Alabama to a 35-28 victory over No. 4 Georgia in the Southeastern Conference championship game.
+The junior quarterback threw for one touchdown and ran for another with a little more than a minute left on the clock, rallying the top-ranked Tide to a 35-28 victory over No. 4 Georgia in the Southeastern Conference championship game.

 It was a stunning twist on the scenario that played out less than 11 months earlier on the very same field.